-The 2014 Joint Annual Meeting of Stockholders of the Companies (the "Annual Meeting") will be held at the offices of Dechert LLP, located at 1095 Avenue of the Americas, New York, New York, on February 4, 2014 at 9:30 a.m., Eastern Time, for the following purposes:
+The 2018 Joint Annual Meeting of Stockholders of the Companies (the "Annual Meeting") will be held at the offices of Dechert LLP, located at 1095 Avenue of the Americas, New York, New York, on February 6, 2018 at 9:30 a.m., Eastern Time, for the following purposes, as to each Company:

-- 1. (a) For Stockholders of PNNT: to elect two directors to the Board of Directors of PNNT, who will each serve for a term of three years or until his successor is duly elected and qualifies; and - (b) For Stockholders of PFLT: to elect one director to the Board of Directors of PFLT, who will serve for a term of three years or until his successor is duly elected and qualifies; and - 2.
-For Stockholders of each Company: to ratify the selection of McGladrey LLP to serve as the Company's independent registered public accounting firm for the fiscal year ending September 30, 2014.
+- 1. To elect two directors to the Board of the Company, who will each serve until the 2021 annual meeting of stockholders and until a successor is duly elected and qualifies; and - 2.
+To ratify the selection of RSM US LLP to serve as the Company's independent registered public accounting firm for the fiscal year ending September 30, 2018.

-You have the right to receive notice of, and to vote at, the Annual Meeting if you were a stockholder of record of PNNT and/or a stockholder of record of PFLT at the close of business on December 9, 2013.
+You have the right to receive notice of, and to vote at, the Annual Meeting if you were a stockholder of record of PNNT and/or a stockholder of record of PFLT at the close of business on November 17, 2017.
 The Companies are furnishing a Joint Proxy Statement and proxy card(s) to their Stockholders on the Internet, rather than mailing printed copies of those materials to each Stockholder.
 If you received a Notice of Internet Availability of Proxy Materials by mail, you will not receive a printed copy of the Joint Proxy Statement and proxy card(s) unless you request them.
 Instead, the Notice of Internet Availability of Proxy Materials will instruct you as to how you may access and review the Joint Proxy Statement, and vote your proxy, on the Internet.

 Your vote is extremely important to us.
 If you are unable to attend the Annual Meeting, we encourage you to vote your proxy on the Internet by following the instructions provided on the Notice of Internet Availability of Proxy Materials.
 You may also request from us free of charge hard copies of the Joint Proxy Statement and proxy card(s) for your Company by following the instructions on the Notice of Internet Availability of Proxy Materials.
-As to each Company, in the event there are not sufficient votes for a quorum or to approve that Company's proposals at the time of the Annual Meeting, the Annual Meeting may be adjourned in order to permit further solicitation of proxies by the Company.
+As to each Company, in the event there are not sufficient votes for a quorum or to approve that Company's proposals at the time of the Annual Meeting, the Annual Meeting may be adjourned in order to permit further solicitation of proxies by that Company.